 If you are contemplating about starting your own podcasting studio, it is only a matter of time before the thought of purchasing a capable mixer crosses your mind.
 The secret behind running a successful podcast lies in choosing the right kits to go along with your xlr or usb microphones, software and pop filters.

 Here’s a guide on what to look for when buying mixers for podcasting for your audio channel.
-However, if you are also looking at getting the entire set up along with the best podcasting mixer, you may want to look at out article on podcasting kits.
+However, if you are also looking at getting the entire set up along with the best mixer for podcasting, you may want to look at out article on podcasting kits.
 It is a great way to get everything all at once in a very convenient package of podcast gear in a good price range.

 First off, if you are looking for a quick recommendation, these are great depending on your needs, budget, sound quality you are wanting, etc. However this will not cover whether or not to choose a mixer or audio interface.